pulumi/docs/content/tutorials/building-with-pulumi/stack-references/index.md

     - /learn/building-with-pulumi/stack-references/
 ---

-Stack references extend the utility of stack outputs by allowing you to access them programmatically from another stack at runtime.
+Stack references extend the utility of stack outputs by allowing you to access them programmatically from another Pulumi program at runtime.

-In this section, you'll create a new Pulumi program that'll use the stack outputs from the program we just created.
+In this section, you'll create a new project and stack that'll use the stack outputs from the program we created in the previous topic.

-Let's start by making a new Pulumi program in a new directory, alongside `my-first-app`:
+Let's start by making a new program in a new directory, alongside `my-first-app`:

 {{< chooser language "typescript,python,go,yaml" / >}}